Sustain / Real Bread Campaign / About / Marketing and labelling

 Factory loaves

-Due to the labelling regulations outlined above, we (and you) just don’t know which industrial loaf products are made using processing aids, let alone which might have been used for any given loaf and what the sources of any processing aids in that loaf were.
+Due to the labelling regulations outlined above, we (and you) just don’t know which industrial dough products are manufactured using processing aids, let alone which might have been used for any given product and what the sources of any processing aids in that loaf were.

-in 2009, we asked The Federation of Bakers (which represents a number of industrial load manufacturers) for an assurance that none of their members use any processing aids.
-You can find their response here.
+in 2009, we asked The Federation of Bakers (which represents a number of industrial dough fabricators) for an assurance that none of their members use any processing aids.
+You can find the FoB's response here.

 Supermarket in-store bakeries

-Between June 2009 and February 2010, we made attempts to find out information from six major British supermarket chains about their in-store bakeries (which make around 15-17% of the UK bread market) including the use of processing aids.
-Click here for the report.
+Between June 2009 and February 2010, we made attempts to find out information from six major British supermarket chains about their in-store bakeries, which reportedly accounted for around 15-17% of the UK 'bread' market at the time.
+Click here for the report from our investigations.

 Craft and artisan bakeries

-There is no legal defintion of 'craft' or 'artisan' bakery or bread.
-While some bakeries/bakers that use these terms make Real Bread, others use so-called processing aids and other additives.
-You'll just have to ask in-store to find out.
+There is no legal definition of 'craft' or 'artisan' bakery or bread, and not all bakeries/bakers that use these terms make what we call Real Bread.
+The only way to be sure is to ask in-store.

 Organic bread

-The Soil Association does permit the use of enzymatic processing aids in certified organic food.
+The Soil Association does permit the use of enzymic processing aids in certified organic food.

 According to the Soil Association organic standards for processors 2009 (section 40.8.18):